Code

 - A block of text indented by 4 spaces or a tab is also treated as a code block.

-The fenced version of the CommonMark syntax is preferable for two reasons:
+The fenced version of the CommonMark syntax is definitely preferable for a number of reasons:

-The following styling options are only available for fenced blocks:
+The following special styling options are only available for fenced blocks:

 Code highlighting